SergiosKar/SergiosKar.github.io/_posts/2018-09-13-Generative_Artificial_Intelligence.md

 As I briefly explained in that post, there are two types to modes.
 Discriminative and generative.
-The first are the most common models, such as convolutional or recurrent neural networks, which used to distinguish/discriminate patterns in data in order to categorize them in class.
+The first are the most common models, such as convolutional or recurrent neural networks, which used to distinguish/discriminate patterns in data in order to categorize them in classes.
-Application such as image recognition, skin-cancer diagnosis, Ethereum prediction are all fall in the category of discriminative modes.
+Applications such as image recognition, skin-cancer diagnosis, Ethereum prediction are all fall in the category of discriminative modes.

 The latter are able to generate **new patterns** in data.
 As a result, they can